planetlabs/planet-client-python/README.md

 For information on the Python API see the [documentation](https://planet-sdk-for-python.readthedocs.io/en/latest/)

-After you've install the client, as explained in the [installation](#installation) section below, you first you must initialize the client with your Planet username and password:
+After you've installed the client, as explained in the [installation](#installation) section below, you first must initialize the client with your Planet username and password:

 ```console